Tenancy Agreement: A General Guide

 • Earnest Deposit– This payment serves as a reservation deposit to guarantee that the landlord will not rent the property to anybody else once the offer letter to rent has been issued.

 • Utility Deposit– The landlord can use the utility bill deposit to cover utility bill costs in the event of a tenant default.
-At the end of your rental, if there are no outstanding utility bills, your utility deposit will be repaid in full.
+If there are no outstanding utility bills at the end of your rental, your utility deposit will be repaid in full.

 The due date and method of payment (e.g., electronic funds transfer, cheque, or cash) for the monthly rent and any other fees (such as maintenance fees and utility bills) must be specified in this section.
 If the tenant pays the rent after the due date or does not pay it at all, the landlord may want to include the specifics of the repercussions of any of these situations in this section.

-• To pay the annual property tax to the appropriate authorities;
+• To pay the real property gain tax (RPGT) to the Lembaga Hasil Dalam Negeri (LHDN);

 • To provide a habitable and rentable property with working fixtures, furniture, and appliances (if the rental is a furnished unit);